 Modular construction is not new to the Ford class of carriers—it was first used on USS Theodore Roosevelt (CVN 71), the fourth of 10 Nimitz-class carriers.
 What’s new for the Ford class is the size and complexity of the superlifts before they even make it into dry dock.

 Case in point: One superlift for Ford, the lead ship of the class, weighed 1,026 metric tons—roughly the weight of six Boeing 747 commercial airplanes.
 The 128-foot wide, 128-foot long superlift consisted of 14 smaller steel sections, which contained equipment for firefighting, jet fuel systems, catapult systems, jet blast deflectors, and electrical servicing stations.

-“One of our key Game-Changers for CVN 79 is focused on moving more outfitting from the dry dock to the Final Assembly Platen,” says Mike Butler, program director for Kennedy.
+“One of our key Game-Changers for CVN 79 is focused on moving more outfitting from the dry dock to the Final Assembly Platen,” said the program director for Kennedy.
 “Building larger superlifts is a critical part of that plan.”
 The Final Assembly Platen is a large area adjacent to the dry dock where superlifts are built and outfitted.

 To support building larger and more complete superlifts, the company is erecting covers on the Final Assembly Platen to help reduce weather impacts.
 Newport News is also upgrading other tools shipbuilders use to construct Ford-class carriers.

 To lift massive superlifts into the dry dock, shipbuilders need a massive crane that can handle the weight.

 “Big Blue is our 1,050-ton crane in the North Yard,” said Kennedy's construction director.
 “We can’t build carriers without it.”